 If students read all the required texts, participate in all the class activities and complete the required assessments and assignments, they should be able to:

 1. Write in a way that is informative, readable and grammatically correct;

 3. Develop their ability to write for a diverse audience base but with their own style;

 4. Edit copy accurately and write catchy headlines;

 5. Write different types of stories across a variety of journalistic platforms and outlets;

 6. Critically evaluate pieces of published work, including their own.

-Formative assessment will comprise coaching given on short weekly written exercises both creative and critical, pop quizzes and blog postings, contributions to seminars and interactive workshops.
+Formative assessment will comprise coaching given on short weekly written exercises both creative and critical, pop quizzes and weekly homework, contributions to seminars and interactive workshops.
+This maps professional practice.

-- Evans, H. 2000.
-Essential English for Journalists, Editors and Writers, Pimlico: London Metropolitan University
+Evans, H. 2000.
+Essential English for Journalists, Editors and Writers, Pimlico: London

-- Hayes, Laurie 2010 Mastering Grammar, Spelling and Punctuation: Useful Tips for Students, Journalists & All Professionals, Kendall Hunt
+Hayes, Laurie 2010 Mastering Grammar, Spelling and Punctuation: Useful Tips for Students, Journalists & All Professionals, Kendall Hunt, UK

-- Parrish, Thomas.
+Parrish, Thomas.
 2002.
-The Grouchy Grammarian: A How-Not-To-Guide to the 47 Most Common Mistakes in English Made By Journalists, Broadcasters and Others Who Should Know Better, John Wiley and Sons
+The Grouchy Grammarian: A How-Not-To-Guide to the 47 Most Common Mistakes in English Made By Journalists, Broadcasters and Others Who Should Know Better John Wiley and Sons, UK

-- Angela Phillips, Angela.
+Phillips, Angela.
 2007.
-Good Writing for Journalists, Routledge
+Good Writing for Journalists.
+Routledge, London

 Smith, Jon.
 2007.
 Essential Reporting: the NCTJ Guide for Trainee Journalists, Sage